 Whatever treatment you decide to give the vertical surfaces in your space, be sure to take that into consideration when planning the rest of the room – particularly your selection of bedspread.

-4. COVER UP: Match your bedspread to the rest of the room
+4. Match your bedspread to the rest of the room

 A bedroom is all about the bed, so, naturally, whatever you use to cover it will have a considerable impact when it comes to decor.
 A simple rule of thumb may help you to determine what you need: If you love a bedspread with a bright and bold pattern, it’s typically a good idea to keep the rest of the room simple.